UpLibs/facebook_api/README.md

 facebook_api
 ============

-Dart access to Facebook API in the browser
+Dart access to Facebook API in the browser.